 Why are we depriving our most vulnerable young people of their liberty?

-Why we need research into young people and the family justice system
+Why do we need research into young people and the family justice system?

-We know that older age young people are presenting in increasing numbers in the family court with a range of complex behavioural, extrafamilial and mental health issues.
+We know that more older children are coming to the family courts with a range of complex behavioural, extrafamilial and mental health challenges.

-We do not know enough about this cohort of young people and what happens to them entering, during and after their interactions with the family justice system.
-We do not know enough about the impact of decisions made on the outcomes for these young people, their families and communities.
+We do not know enough about these young people and what happens to them before, during and after their interactions with the family justice system.
+We do not know enough about their outcomes or the impact of decisions on their families or communities.

 What we are doing